-Because of this, the blueberries come in around the first of June and finish up early to mid-July.
+Blueberries come in around the first of June and finish up early to mid-July.
 Like the raspberries, every year they come back stronger and stronger, which is a beautiful sight to see.

-However, they produce large berries and require very little work.
+The best thing about blackberries is that they produce large berries and require very little work.
 We prune our berry bushes around late winter/early spring, and they produce wonderfully year after year.

 Strawberries are a delicious plant to grow as a perennial around your home.
 The original plant will birth baby plants which return year after year.

 What makes strawberries an excellent addition to a perennial garden is they can be grown whereever they can sprawl out.
 You can grow them in containers (I’ve grown them in barrels with great success,) or you can grow them in raised beds.

 Strawberries can be grown as perennials in zones 5-8.

 The vineyard at our home is the best thing about our yard.
 We produce enough grapes to enjoy raw, can, make jelly from, and juice.